doniacld/outdoorsight/README.md

 # Outdoorsight

+Outdoorsight is a web service dedicated to rock climbers.
-Add your favorite climbing spots and the routes you achieved !!
+You cann add your favorite climbing spots, and their routes that you achieved or the next ones!

+It is a CRUD and RESTful API, communicating through http.

+## Setup

+#### Prerequisites

+- Install docker

-## Packaging
+## Install

 Build the docker image